dgoppenheimer/mk-test/docs/user-guide/using-plotly.md

     # set the figure width and give the figure a title
     fig5.update_layout(width=700, title_text="RMSD for adk")
-    # create an image of the plot
+    # To create an image of the plot, uncomment the code below.
     # fig5.write_image("rmsd-all-v2.png")

     # show the figure
     fig5.show()
     ```